Opencontour/Opencontour_mousum/docs/Project Window.md

 <hr>

 - **Add Box** : Click this button to add a border around the extents of the topography contours at a selected elevation.
 Available when Base layer is active.
-See Help Guide section XXXX.
 <hr>

 - **Select feature** : This option enables selection of the desired feature when the relevant layer is selected from the Layer Menu.
-See Help Guide section XXXX.
 <hr>

 - **Select features with a Box**![Image](/image/Select features with a Box.jpg):